-A. Rejection of All Remaining Contracts
+Α. Rejection of All Remaining Contracts

-The Bankruptcy Code provides the Debtors with two options concerning each executory contract and unexpired lease.
+The Bankruptcy Code provides the Debtors with two options concerning each executory

+9176597v1 19 contract and unexpired lease.
 The Debtors have the right to assume and assign contracts or leases, or else to reject the contract or lease.
-The Plan provides that all executory contracts or unexpired leases that were not disposed of prior to the Effective Date shall be deemed rejected by the Debtors on the Effective Date.
+The Plan provides that all executory contracts or unexpired leases that were not disposed of pursuant to the Plan or prior to the Effective Date shall be deemed rejected by the Debtors on the Effective Date.
 Thus, unless you receive notice to the contrary, your contract will be rejected.